-WHO I AM & WHY I BLOG: My name is Ginger and I started this site in 2003 and have since been highlighted and syndicated in several print and web publications for finance content that explores the intersection of women and personal finance.
-The media ready version: Girls Just Wanna Have Funds explores money management basics, debt reduction, budgeting and other personal finance issues, specific to women.
-What makes this site interesting: The acknowledgement that some women have a tacit resistance as it relates to making and managing their money.
+WHO I AM & WHY I BLOG: My name is Ginger and I am a media cited award-winning blogger, licensed psychotherapist.
+Media citations include syndication inprint and web publications for finance content that explores the intersection of women and personal finance.
+People know me primarily for my blog - Girls Just Wanna Have Funds where I help women find their worth in career, finances, and relationships.
+What makes this site interesting: The acknowledgement that some women have a tacit resistance as it relates to making and managing their money because of the related emotional issues.
 We explore those issues.
-My own money issues as well.
-For example, being recently divorced, dealing with a parent’s illness while managing a private practice (+ this blog!) and struggling with the emotional and financial ramifications of these major life events which snowballed my life.
-Both good and bad decisions were made.
-However, I share those experiences here because I am no a financial expert, however, I hope to show you why personal finance is just that – personal.
+I am no a financial expert – and certainly not the next coming of Suze Orman – however, I hope to show you why personal finance is just that – personal.

 FAMILY: Single.
 No children.

 BRAGGING RIGHTS: Girls Just Wanna Have Funds is one of the top personal finance blog for women and personal finance.
 Google me<–click.

 MEDIA: The media has been nice (Business Insider, Lifehacker, Consumerist, MSNBC, DC Fox News, Essence, Wall Street Journal, Good Morning America, Hope For Women Magazine, Madame Noire and the MSN The Invested Life Web Series).
 Though, some think that I teach women how to sell themselves for money while others understand the mission to empower women to take control of and make their own money.
 Reading is fundamental.